dnlcrl/PyFunt/README.md

 ## Usage

-Check this repo for an example: TODO
+Check this repo for an example: WIP

 ---

-Check the READMEs through the directories to get more info about each file.
+Check the READMEs through the directories to get more infos about each file.
 But you most probably want to know more about the [implemented layers](https://github.com/dnlcrl/PyFunt/tree/master/pyfunt/layers).